suhanpz/Management-system-of-hospital/README.md

    It provides some enhanced features such as: an easy interface to add, remove employees as well as it provides PDF of prescription.
 Thus, reducing need to manually write  and  sign  by doctor.

+## About
+hospital management system project is developed using SpringMVC and Hibernate frameworks, Bootstrap for UI, MySQL database for data storage and Maven as project management tool.

+Topics
+javascript mysql bootstrap4 hibernate springmvc hospital-management
-## Steps to configure this HMS web-application on your system:
+##Steps to configure this HMS web-application on your system:

 1. To import this project to your system, you need to first install below softwares:
    - Eclipse for Java EE Developers and Tomcat server.
 You can refer this video: https://youtu.be/9iHKCnxUWqQ